Metin1558/axon/README.md

 1. **It will be the first dataset to test whether Mastrototaro's mouse finding translates to human tissue at all.** No prior study has measured TBL1XR1-related electrophysiology in a human organoid.
-2. **For ACURARE's specific patient variant, this may produce the first functional evidence in existence for that variant**, if — as is statistically likely given that most reported TBL1XR1 variants are private, single-patient findings (Nagy et al. found 26 of 32 genotyped patients carried previously unreported variants) — the patient's mutation does not match one of the four literature-characterized classes.
+2. **For a specific patient's variant, this may produce the first functional evidence in existence for that variant**, if — as is statistically likely given that most reported TBL1XR1 variants are private, single-patient findings (Nagy et al. found 26 of 32 genotyped patients carried previously unreported variants) — that mutation does not match one of the four literature-characterized classes.
 Functional evidence of this kind is the category of data used under ACMG variant-classification criteria (specifically PS3) to strengthen a variant's pathogenicity classification — this is not only scientifically informative but potentially clinically relevant to the family involved.
-3. **It produces a candidate outcome measure for future treatment testing**, consistent with ACURARE's own publicly stated goal of investigating possible treatment approaches.
+3. **It produces a candidate outcome measure for future treatment testing**, useful for any research program investigating possible treatment approaches for TBL1XR1-related disease.
 4. **It directly answers an open question the natural-history literature itself poses.** Nagy et al. 2024 explicitly conclude that "it is not known whether functional differences caused by different variants in